All posts are listed below. Make sure to press the “Read the rest of this post” button.

 Click to read the rest of this postAchieving Privacy on the Internet

 Before I begin, I will say that for most people this is more a case of damage control than absolute true privacy.
 Aside from that, I will also not cover threat modeling in this post as there are two blogposts [1] [2] which explain what it is in detail.
-Please do read it if you do not know what “threat modeling” means.
+Please do read them if you do not know what “threat modeling” means.
 As a TL;DR, threat modeling is defining what you want privacy against.

 By birbsophone